 You've just entered the dining room.
 The walls are painted a light pale shade of cream, giving the dark, majestic furniture an elegant backdrop with perfect contrast.
 But as your eyes try to wonder as they usually do, they feel a strong force in the room with them, like a powerful magnet, pulling and tugging until the two elements finally meet.
 There, across the way, your eyes quickly discover the force and are drawn into a big, beautifully bright red bouquet of flowers.
 Each piece seems meticulously positioned in such a manner that particularly plays with the eye as it scans various layers of shades of red.
 Soft flower pedals are surrounded and supported by rich, green foliage, all wrapped neatly with a bright white bow.
 To the unsuspecting, this trance-like state will take them on an unforgettable, eye-candy journey.
-The power of a centerpiece in a living space is enormous yet simple to harness in 2020 to successfully and quickly transform your home from just ordinary to absolutely extraordinary when using our 11 helpful tips.
+The power of a centerpiece in a living space is enormous yet simple to successfully and quickly transform your home from just ordinary to absolutely extraordinary when using our 11 helpful tips.

 Tip 1.
 Use a form of "centerpiece" to create focus or a focal point

 A centerpiece often refers to the decoration in the middle of a table.
 However, a centerpiece also refers to the most important and noteworthy part of something.
 It's what you want people to notice and "sets the stage".
 By using an object as a centerpiece, it becomes the point of focus and discussion for family or arriving houseguests.
 Another benefit of a centerpiece is that it draws attention away from less meaningful, or less desirable aspects such as an uneven wall, a badly worn carpet, etc. that becomes more noticeable when there is not something better fighting for your attention.

 Tip 2.
 Add a centerpiece (focal point) to every area of your home